isaaceindhoven/zrep-expire/README.md

 Its workings are simple:

 1. For each ZFS filesystem specified as command line arguments, or for each ZFS filesystem found with `-a`, it gets a list of all existing snapshots that match the *zreptag* specified with the `-t` option (which is '*zrep*' by default).
-If multiple tags are given, it will get a list and run the expiry rules for each tag in turn.
+If multiple tags are given, it will get a list of snapshots and run the expiry for each tag in turn.
 2. It removes the last `KEEP` snapshots from the list, so they will never be removed.
 3. If a snapshot is not created by `zrep`, it will be skipped unless the `--zrep-ignore` option is specified.
 In that case, the given tags (`-t`) are ignored altogether.
 4. It matches the creation time of the snapshot against the first column (`MAX_AGE`) of the expiration rule, so see which retention interval should be applied.